Eranove: History

 The company began its activities in March 1995 with CIPREL I (100 MW).
 The second 111 MW unit (CIPREL II) was commissioned in June 1997.
-Then in December 2009, 111 MW (CIPREL III) were commissioned, bringing the total production capacity to 321 MW.
+Then, in December 2009, 111 MW (CIPREL III) were commissioned, bringing the total production capacity to 321 MW.

 In December 2011, CIPREL was entrusted with a new extension to support Côte d'Ivoire's economic recovery, CIPREL IV.

 CIPREL IV represents a total investment (including financing) of CFAF 222.9 billion (€339.8 million) for an additional 222 MW using combined cycle technology.
 This fourth unit consists of a new 111 MW combustion turbine commissioned on 1 January 2014 and a 111 MW steam turbine.
 The steam turbine adds 111 MW of production capacity without additional natural gas consumption and thus avoids the release into the atmosphere of 500,000 tons of CO_{2} per year, while optimizing the cost of electricity production through improved thermal efficiency.

 Auxiliary works were completed at the end of 2015, making CIPREL IV's the largest gas-fired power plant in Côte d'Ivoire with a total production capacity of 556 MW and an estimated total annual production of 3,810 GWh.

 CIE (Compagnie ivoirienne d’électricité)

-CIE (Compagnie Ivoirienne d'Électricité) is a private operator linked to the State of Côte d'Ivoire by a concession agreement since 1990, to operate production, transmission and distribution facilities, and market, import and export on behalf of the Ivorian State of electricity throughout the national territory and in the wider region.
+CIE (Compagnie Ivoirienne d'Électricité) is a private operator linked to the State of Côte d'Ivoire by a concession agreement since 1990 to operate production, transmission and distribution facilities, and market, import and export on behalf of the Ivorian State of electricity throughout the national territory and in the wider region.
 CIE serves 1.9 million customers, operates a production capacity of 704 MW as well as 50,000 km of the electricity grid.

-Since the end of 2014, CIE has been implementing, in collaboration with the ministry, a program to facilitate access to electricity for the greatest number of people, the Electricity for All Program (Programme Électricité pour Tous - PEPT).
+Since the end of 2014, CIE has been implementing, in collaboration with the ministry, a program to facilitate access to electricity for a large number of people, the Electricity for All Program (Programme Électricité pour Tous - PEPT).
 It has connected 359,000 households to electricity.

 CIE is listed on the Bourse régionale des valeurs mobilières (BRVM).
 It was rated AA+ (long-term) by the financial rating agency Bloomfield Investment in 2016 and is 55.53% owned by Eranove.
-The scope of CIE's interconnected production, energy movements and transport are HSE certified according to ISO and OHSAS standards and have reached the confirmed stage according to ISO 26 000.
+The scope of CIE's interconnected production, energy movements, and transport are HSE certified according to ISO and OHSAS standards and have reached the confirmed stage according to ISO 26 000.

 Through CIE, the Eranove Group also operates the Centre des Métiers de l'Éléctricité (CME), a training center specializing in electricity and management based in Bingerville, near Abidjan.
 The CME has obtained the HR Excellence certification and the "center of excellence" label from the Association of Power Utilities of Africa (APUA).
 In 2017, in addition to the 230 students in the BTS/DUT cycle, 4,416 people were enrolled in training and 220 in initial training.
 In May 2018, the CME signed a partnership agreement with the Conservatoire National des Arts et Métiers (CNAM) to deliver the first French professional bachelor's degree of this kind in West Africa.